 - Ensure the list of passengers is updated in the passengers grid as explained in the Passengers section.

 - Click on Populate Room Numbers to auto-assign room numbers to the passengers.
-The rooms numbers correlate to the room types wherein a pair of double rooms are assigned the same number, three triple rooms are assigned the same number and so on.
+The room numbers correlate to the room types wherein a pair of double rooms are assigned the same number, three triple rooms are assigned the same number and so on.

 - Note: The rooms numbers are assigned sequentially, starting with 1.
 Generating room numbers in a sequential format gives you a number that is the total rooms to be booked, which is also the number shown as the room number for the final passenger.
 In the example in the screenshot below, you need to book 4 rooms, as that’s the room number assigned to the final passenger in the passenger grid.